shashankmehta/shashankmehta.github.com/setup/index.md

 **Mobile**:

+1. [One Plus 2](https://oneplus.net/2).
+I absolutely love it.
+It has a great camera and performance, at par with the flagships, if not better.
 1. [Yu Yureka](http://www.yuplaygod.com/), a Cyanogen OS phone.
 Bonus point: OTA updates from Cyanogen directly.
 1. A dumb samsung phone for when I'm travelling and need the week long battery life.